 He has always been kind and friendly, extremely enthusiastic and very affectionate.
 I always could feel his pure heart, just by looking in his eyes, watching him expressing his desires.
 He learned how to seat as a way to ask for anything, so he does that every time he wants something.
 I sometimes see this as one more silly thing we teach dogs, but at the same time, how lovely can that be?
 He does it in such a beautiful way, you should see him.
 Can you imagine the most impatient dog seated still and focused for more than fifteen minutes, waiting for his wish to come true?

-He also learned how to walk on his own on the sidewalks of Lisbon.
+He also learned how to walk on his own (without a leash) on the sidewalks of Lisbon.
 It seemed to be fine for us, but sometimes people didn’t react so well.
 We then bought him a long dog leash, to give him as much freedom as we could, before we free him in the park.
 It’s amazing how he never goes too far away from us, even if he doesn’t have a leash.

 The Big Challenge

 The biggest challenge of all is including him and other people in the same context.
 Not because he doesn’t like people, it’s actually the opposite.
 He loves people.
 He loves them so much, that everytime someone comes to our place, he wants to play and play and play.
 If people don’t interact with him, he gets annoying, puts his legs on them and even barks out loud.